FrancescaPeru/project-site/report.md

 ```
 We got 10 results, half of which were in English.
 Between the given results there is the painting that we were looking for: [IRI painting](https://w3id.org/arco/resource/HistoricOrArtisticProperty/0800018958)

-Checking its RDF description, we noticed that it is not linked to the Chiesa di Santa Maria dei Servi, where it is kept.
+Checking its RDF description, we noticed that it is not linked to the _Chiesa di Santa Maria dei Servi_, where it is kept.

 ### Step 5